With no little green men in sight (that Roswell lies in New Mexico), Roswell Georgia abounds in sunshine and southern charm all the same.

 However, there is plenty of chance for adventure too.
 During the summer months, it’s possible to rent a tube and drift along the river from Power Island to Paces Mill.
 There are also chances to go boating, kayaking, and rafting.

-A stocked trout river with more than 20 species of game fish, there’s also a five-kilometre fitness trail at Cochran Shoals, and ruins of the Marietta Paper Mill at Sope Creek.
+A stocked trout river with more than 20 species of game fish, there’s also a three-mile fitness trail at Cochran Shoals, and ruins of the Marietta Paper Mill at Sope Creek.

 4. Bulloch Hall